sunjianyu1103/ASUS-FX504GE-Hackintosh/README.md

 # ASUS-FX504GE-Hackintosh
-Discussion, necessary configuration and instructions to get [this ASUS TUF FX504GE laptop](https://www.ultrabookreview.com/19725-asus-tuf-fx504ge-review/) working with macOS Mojave 10.14.
+Discussion, necessary configuration and instructions to get [ASUS TUF FX504GE laptop](https://www.ultrabookreview.com/19725-asus-tuf-fx504ge-review/) working with macOS Mojave 10.14.
 The following should also work with all ASUS FX504G.. laptop variants.

 # Notes
 1. 128 GB NVMe SSD is used for installing macOS